 Each policy has an annual reimbursement limit for consults and medications relating to behavioral issues (amounts are part of, and not in addition to, your policy’s total annual limit).

-Many behavioral issues, including separation anxiety, can cause more than a panicked pup and destructed home; serious medical issues can arise.
-Petplan policies also cover the accidents and injuries that can result from their anxiety, such as fractured teeth, foreign body ingestion and lacerations.
+Since many behavioral issues, including separation anxiety, can cause serious medical issues, Petplan policies also cover the accidents and injuries that can result from their anxiety, such as fractured teeth, foreign body ingestion and lacerations.

 To save your pet, and your house, from the misery of separation anxiety, veterinary intervention is almost always the best course of action.
-Your vet may refer you to a veterinary behavioral specialist if your pet needs an extra paw up with behavior modification – and Petplan can cover this, too!
+Your vet may refer you to a veterinary behavioral specialist if your pet needs an extra paw up with behavior modification – and this can be covered by pet insurance too.
 As with any pet insurance, pre-existing behavioral issues are excluded from coverage.